wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 In the file dialog box that appears, select the Microsoft Teams package in your project.
 This app package is a zip file in the project's ./package folder.

 After the package is uploaded, Microsoft Teams displays a summary of the app.
-Here you can see some "todo" items to address.
-You'll update the "todo" items later in the exercise.
+Here you can see some todo items to address.
+You'll update the todo items later in the exercise.

 ![Screenshot of Microsoft Teams app](../media/03-yo-teams-06.png)